Nove, Italy ~ more than just pottery!

 *This blog contains affiliate partnerships.
 Every little bit (and I mean little) helps me continue to provide free travel tips and advice.
 Thank you for supporting ©Travel with Wendy.

-A few conversations have begun something like, “Hey, didn’t you go to Nove, Italy this year… uh, where’s the blog?”
+Nove, Italy ~ more than just pottery!
+For sure, lots of pizza, great flea markets, incredible history and architecture and the sweetest B&B!
+A few conversations with clients have begun something like, “Hey, didn’t you go to Nove, Italy this year… uh, where’s the blog?”
 Well, this wasn’t the only blog I’m playing catch up on, but for those of you waiting patiently, THANK YOU!
 This was my first “little” weekend trip of 2018 to the Vincenza region of Italy for a little shopping, sight-seeing and enjoying some lovely Italian food!
 Here is our trip in a nutshell.

 We stayed at the Agriturismo Crocerone with Xeno, Pietro and Adriana.
 Immediately we were greeted with smiles and a wonderful welcome.
 Their renovated modern farmhouse was perfect for our short stay.
 Very pretty and clean, clean, clean!
 Our breakfast was included and we had eggs to order every morning!
 YAY!